 of its fauna which includes: corals (216 species in 52 genera); molluscs (260

 species); echinoderms (90 species) and fish (485 species).

-The Kimberley Coast
+: The Kimberley Coast of North West Australia.

 The Shark Bay-Ningaloo Coast extends 600km from north to south and the Outback Pathways cover more than 3,000km of Outback roads, all exhibiting a stunning diversity of organisms and geological and human history.
 Habitats include oceanic, bay, sea floor, coral reef, seagrass meadows, mangroves, stromatolites, limestone caves, karst landforms, underground water masses, sand dunes, clay pans, mountain ranges, arid lands and desert.